Welcome to your unofficial guide to the Aintree Grand National.

 Upcoming major horse racing events

 In Australia, the Melbourne Cup is known as the Race that Stops a Nation.
-The build-up to the most recent Melbourne Cup centred around Willie Mullins’ attempt to add to his already lengthy honour roll.
-Mullins sent Vauban and Absurde down under to take on the best horses from Australia.
-Ultimately, both came up short, leaving Mark Zahra to secure his second Melbourne Cup victory in as many years.
+For the second successive year, the race build-up centred around Willie Mullins’ attempt to add to his already lengthy honour roll.
+Again, Mullins sent Vauban and Absurde to take on the best horses from Australia.
+And again both came up short, as Knight’s Choice defied odds of 90/1 to win the race.

-Races like the Welsh Grand National and the Irish Grand National significantly impact the Aintree Grand National betting odds.
-The victory of I Am Maximus in the Irish Grand National is a perfect example of how similar races can serve as excellent preparation for Aintree.
-The action at the Cheltenham Festival in March also affects the Grand National odds.
+Races like the Scottish Grand National and the Irish Grand National significantly impact the Aintree Grand National betting odds.
+The victory of I Am Maximus in the Irish National is a perfect example of how similar races can serve as excellent preparation for Aintree.
+It remains to be seen whether the most recent Irish Grand National winner, Intense Raffles, will justify his short Grand National betting odds at Aintree this year.
+The action at the Cheltenham Festival has affected the Grand National odds.
+The Cheltenham results always provide some insight into the potential contenders for the Grand National.

 Our content